 - Vitamin C is another great poop inducer.
 You can take 2,000 to 4,000 mg or more a day, along with magnesium supplementation.
 The same principle applies here: If you begin to get loose stools, just back off a bit.

-- Many patients are often deficient in healthy gut bugs, which is why I also recommend adding probiotics.
+- Many people are often deficient in healthy gut bugs, which is why I also recommend adding probiotics.
 This is what I recommend to all my clients – click here.

 - Exercise is a great laxative.
 So move your body everyday to help move those bowels.

 - And lastly – don’t forget water: Hydration is critical, so drink at least 6 to 8 glasses of water each day.

 - Eat a whole foods, high-fiber diet similar to the Art of Undieting eating plan.

 - Add 2 tablespoons of ground flax seeds to your daily diet.